 The arts in the UK hasn't necessarily ever been, but definitely isn't in the best of positions right now.
 Particularly live theatre, and the creation of new theatre.

-The Koppel Project have recently had to move 70+ artists out of their Soho Studios building in order for it to be torn down to make space for yet another luxury hotel.
+In June 2020, The Koppel Project had to move 70+ artists out of their Soho Studios building in order for it to be torn down to make space for yet another luxury hotel.

-We think it is the perfect symbol for CAPITALISM.
+We thought it was the perfect symbol for CAPITALISM.

-Driven by the need to reignite the importance of human connection, togetherness and community following the time of isolation covid-19 has brought with it, we put together this installation, socially distanced pop up performance & film project.
+Driven by the need to reignite the importance of human connection, togetherness and community following the time of isolation covid-19 brought with it, we put together an installation, socially distanced pop up performance & film project.

 With an anarchic edge, DISMANTLE filled an empty space with a bit of life, attempting to offer hope and resilience for a moment (before it is gone again).

 It was a celebration of a city that is full of art, but, hasn't always looked after its artists.